mdeous/ToolBoxAssistant/README.md

 ## Introduction

 ToolBoxAssistant works by reading a JSON file containing the toolbox location and applications information.
 By default it searches for a `toolbox.json` in the current directory.
+It can install applications from a version control system (git / mercurial / subversion), or directly from an archive URL, and supports build directives if needed.

 ## Installation